 Debit/Credit Cards

 Debit and credit cards offer a fast and convenient way to fund trading accounts.
 Major cards such as Visa and MasterCard are widely accepted by forex brokers in South Africa.
-Some brokers also accept local card providers like Capitec.
+Some brokers accept local card providers like Capitec.
 Using a debit or credit card allows for immediate deposits, which means traders can quickly respond to market opportunities.
+Additionally, withdrawals to these cards are straightforward, although they may take a couple of days to process.

 eWallets